thoughtworksarts/thoughtworksarts.github.io/app/open-call/2020-synthetic-media/index.markdown

 This Open Call is developed in partnership with [MIT Open Doc Lab](http://opendoclab.mit.edu/), an academic center for innovative documentary research, and [WITNESS](https://www.witness.org/), a non-profit organization dealing with human rights and emerging technologies.

 ## Logistics
-ThoughtWorks will provide a work space, facilitation in midtown Manhattan, and access to guides and consultants, as well as appropriate resources as the project progresses.
-This sixteen week residency runs from May 4th to August 21st, 2020, and artists should be available to work from ThoughtWorks in New York during this time.
+Thoughtworks will provide a work space, facilitation in midtown Manhattan, and access to guides and consultants, as well as appropriate resources as the project progresses.
+This sixteen week residency runs from May 4th to August 21st, 2020, and artists should be available to work from Thoughtworks in New York during this time.
 The residency comes with a stipend of $11,000, and assistance, if necessary in supplying a letter of intent to any external funding agencies that might facilitate with the residency.

 Individuals who need to apply for visas should be particularly sensitive to recent issues surrounding work visas and consult with their own countries authorities for assistance in crafting their applications to visit New York.
 The residency does not provide housing or work visas, and is for the artist only.
 It does not include family members.